 Independent Review Organization ("IRO").
-An organization accredited by URAC or a similar nationally-recognized accrediting organization that will conduct external reviews in accordance with the Claim and Appeal Procedures described in "Appendix 1".
+An organization accredited by URAC or a similar nationally recognized accrediting organization that will conduct external reviews in accordance with the Claim and Appeal Procedures described in "Appendix 1".

 Individual Deductible.
-A specified dollar amount of liability for Covered Services that must be Incurred by the Covered Person under the Plan before the Plan will assume any liability for all or part of the remaining Covered Services.
-An individual can be eligible for payment of benefits upon reaching the Individual Deductible amount even if the Family Deductible has not been met.
-An Individual Deductible accumulates towards the Family Deductible.
+A specified dollar amount of liability for Covered Services that must be Incurred by the Covered Person under the Plan before the Plan will assume any liability for all or part of the remaining Covered Services. .

 Infusion Therapy.
-The administration of Medically Necessary and Appropriate fluid or medication via a central or peripheral vein
+The administration of Medically Necessary and Appropriate fluid or medication via a central or peripheral vein.